zasexton/svMultiPhysics/Code/Source/solver/Mesh/Constraints/PURPOSE.md

 ### ✓ What This Folder DOES Include

-#### 1. Hanging Node Constraints
+#### 1. Hanging Vertex Constraints
-**Purpose**: Track parent-child relationships for nodes created during adaptive refinement.
+**Purpose**: Track parent-child relationships for vertices created during adaptive refinement.

 **Topological nature**:
-- Which nodes are "hanging" (dependent on parent entities)
+- Which vertices are "hanging" (dependent on parent entities)
-- Which edges/faces contain hanging nodes
+- Which edges/faces contain hanging vertices
 - Parent-child connectivity for constraint equations

 **Use cases**: